DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 **Todo:**
 * Refer to the update from 2025-11-22.
    * Those items will be addressed in future updates.
-* Fine tune refresh rate for section where adjusted R-squared values are calculated.
+* Fine tune the refresh rate for section where adjusted R-squared values are calculated.

 ```python
 import time